 Sausage & Chicken Cajun Jambalaya has all of the flavors of authentic jambalaya.
 It comes together easily in one pot, is gluten-free and dairy-free for a simple and healthier Cajun dinner recipe.

-- 12 oz andouille sausage cut into ½-inch slices
+- 12 oz. andouille link sausage cut into ½-inch slices

-- 2 ½ c long grain white rice rinsed and drained
+- 2 ½ cups long grain white rice rinsed and drained

 - Fresh parsley finely chopped

 - See this recipe in Meal Plan #7

 - In a large pot, or Dutch oven, add 1 tablespoon oil, sausage, ½ tsp salt and ¼ tsp pepper.
 Cook for 2 minutes.

 - Add chicken and continue cooking over medium heat for 8-10 minutes, or until chicken is cooked through.